 However, the upside to self-employment – because it requires paying both sides of the tax – is that an above-the-line deduction can be made on Tax Form 1040.
 It enables a self-employed worker to adjust their income and reduce the self-employment tax by up to 50%.

-In general, employees pay a flat 6.2% for social security tax, which is withheld from their paycheck.
+In general, employees pay a flat 6.2%, which is withheld from their paycheck.
 The employer then pays the remaining 6.2%.
 Starting in 2018, all self-employed workers are charged a single, flat 12.4%; however, it is limited up to a certain dollar amount (which is 6.2% up to the maximum wage base for the employee portion and 6.2% of the wage earnings base from the employer side).

-Social security taxes are mandatory, taken out of employees earnings during each pay period.
-While the rules regarding the amounts are different between traditional workers and self-employed workers, the final result is ultimately the same.
-The taxes are collected and pooled, saved and distributed to those of retirement age or those who can no longer work so that they can, hopefully, continue to live in moderate comfort after retiring from the workforce.
+Social Security taxes are mandatory.
+The rules regarding the amounts are different between traditional workers and self-employed workers, but the final result is ultimately the same.
+The taxes are collected and pooled, saved, and distributed to those of retirement age or those who can no longer work so that they can, hopefully, continue to live in moderate comfort after retiring from the workforce.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: